istyf/siusmitm/README.md

 # siusmitm

-A custom visualiser for results from sius electronic scoring equiopment
+A custom visualiser for results from sius electronic scoring equipment